Season 5, Ep 48 - Chronicler (w/Richard Kind & Erin Kief Live from SF Sketchfest)

 How dare you?

-It already said, get off my plane.
+And I already say, get off my plane.

 Get off my plane.
-Very good, very good.
+Very good.

 Okay, all right.
 I think you're ready.